mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 4) P1: when adding folders under the Master folder, have a file watcher that will auto-repopulate the table
 6) P1: should pay attention to existing metadata (especially iTunes metadata), rather than filenames.
     Metadata should override the filenames (Cal uses title, artist, album, and genre)
-15) P1: Combine label and label #?
-Might make it simpler.
 16) P1: First time through, ask where the Music Directory should be.
 (Pop up the preferences dialog?)
 17) P1: Linux version!
 (Dan)